opensearch-project/documentation-website/_search-plugins/vector-search.md

 #### Step 3: Search your data

 Now search for hotels closest to the pin location `[5, 4]`.
 This location is labeled `Pin` in the following image.
-Every hotel is labeled with its document number.
+Each hotel is labeled with its document number.

 ![Hotels on a coordinate plane]({{site.url}}{{site.baseurl}}/images/k-nn-search-hotels.png/)